Azadehkhojandi/menuexplorer/README.md

 You can easily run and test the application locally.
 The application is also hosted on Azure https://themenuexplorer.azurewebsites.net/

 ## 1- menuexplorerfuncapp
 contains of azure functions (serverless) to work with microsoft cognitive services.
+To know more about cognitive services and try it check out  https://azure.microsoft.com/en-us/try/cognitive-services/

 Computer vision - OCR: detecting handwritten or printed text in an image and then converting them into machine-encoded text - more info https://azure.microsoft.com/en-us/services/cognitive-services/computer-vision/